Shopify/react-native-skia/docs/docs/animations/reanimated.md

 React Native Skia provides an integration with Reanimated 3 that allows for animations to be executed on the UI-thread.

 This integration is available with [Reanimated v3 or higher](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/installation).
 If you are using Reanimated 2, [see Reanimated 2 support](#reanimated-2).
+Currently, if you run `yarn add react-native-reanimated` it will install v2.
+You will need to run `yarn add react-native-reanimated@3.3.0` or whatever version is the latest v3.
+If you have already installed v2 you will need to do a scorched earth drill of removing it from your project(clean caches, new builds...).

 ## Hello World